Guidelines to help us achieve your project goals efficiently.

 I welcome new customers, value you highly, and always strive to have a friendly, informal relationship with you that stretches into the future.
-So understand that the following paragraphs are designed to make that process easier, based on my experience with past customers. - Thank you!
+This page is designed to make that process easier, based on my ongoing experience with other customers.

 Why work with me?

-The biggest advantage you have in working with me is that I handle it all personally.
-There are no "interns" or other 3rd party individuals involved, to slow the process or cause problems.
+I handle every step of your project personally.
+I'm equipped with great, modern tools to work quickly, and there are no 3rd-party individuals involved, to slow the process or cause problems.
 I handle every email, request, modification, etc., myself, and respond to you personally, from beginning to end, to ensure that you get what you want.
-It also allows me to complete most jobs for less than you would pay a larger company.
+This approach also allows me to complete most jobs faster, and for a lower cost than you would pay a larger company.
 For a brief summary of my background, as well as a list of some of projects and customers not under NDA, see my Services and History page.

 What do you want as a final product?

 Depending on your perspective, the kind of work you see here on my site may seem "photorealistic".
 In many ways, it is, meaning that it includes accurate shapes, materials, shadows, reflections, refraction, and so on.
-However, if you require a higher level of that photorealism, (i.e. shots created to be composited into your movie) then much more work is required, and it will naturally be more expensive.
-If you would like to have a web-size, 10-second, "fly-around" or "turntable" animation of the model I create for you, chances are high that I'd do that at no additional cost.
-On the other hand, true "Hollywood-style" versions of that, with higher resolution renders and more complex file formats, will cost approximately $100 per finished second of animation.
-(At this time, that roughly equates to a rate of $50 per hour of work for me, which is competitive today.)
+However, if you require a higher level of that photorealism, (i.e. photorealistic shots created to be composited into your movie) then obviously more work is required, and it will be more expensive.
+If you would like to have a medium resolution, 10-second, "fly-around" or "turntable" animation of the model I create for you, chances are high that I'd do that at no additional cost.
+On the other hand, true "Hollywood-style" versions of that, with higher resolution renders and more complex (multi-layered) file formats, will cost approximately $100 per finished second of animation, which is a competitive rate today.

 With 3D models, there's a question of file formats, since all 3D software has it's own way of portraying these files.
-So, if the 3D model is what you want, it's important that I know what you want, before beginning.
+So, if the 3D model is what you want, it's important that I know that before beginning.
 I can export files in most popular formats, so this won't typically be a problem.

 If you're purchasing 3D models that I build for you from scratch, those models become your property, upon final payment.
 Unless your project is "secret" (i.e. military, or proprietary for manufacturing) I will expect to have your permission to publish some non-orthographic images of them on my site, to add to my publicly-viewable portfolio.
 If you're purchasing a "variant" of a model I already have, customized for your purposes, then I retain my rights to my original model, but will not redistribute any of the proprietary parts created for you.